hipster-philology/pyrrha/README.md

 # How to cite

 This web application and its maintenance is done by Julien Pilla (@MrGecko) and Thibault Clérice (@ponteineptique).
-To learn **how to cite** this repository, go check [our releases](https://github.com/hipster-philology/pyrrha/releases).
+As software is research please cite the software if you use it using the following informations:

 ```latex
 @software{thibault_clerice_2019_3524771,